ReidGlaze/ReidGlaze.github.io/_posts/2023-08-11-Mining-Intelligence.md

 ### Model Evaluation
 The model's predictions on the test set were evaluated using the Mean Squared Error (MSE) and \( R^2 \) score for both targets.
 These metrics provide a quantitative measure of the model's accuracy and fit.

-*(Note: Precise evaluation metrics are not provided in this summary, but they can be referenced from the notebook's execution results)*

 ---